Matejkob/ghidra/DevGuide.md

 3. Move ghidra directory to different system
 4. `gradle -g dependencies/gradle buildGhidra` (on offline system)

+> [!NOTE]
-**NOTE**: The `-g` flag specifies the Gradle user home directory.
-The default is the `.gradle` directory in the user’s home directory.
-Overriding it to be inside the Ghidra repository will ensure that all maven central dependencies that were fetched during the `prepdev` task will be moved along with the rest of the repo.
+> The `-g` flag specifies the Gradle user home directory.
+The default is the `.gradle`
+> directory in the user’s home directory.
+Overriding it to be inside the Ghidra repository will
+> ensure that all maven central dependencies that were fetched during the `prepdev` task will be moved
+> along with the rest of the repo.

 ## Developing GhidraDev Eclipse Plugin
 Developing the GhidraDev Eclipse plugin requires the